HighPoint/aws-powershell-aerolite/README.md

 Checkmark the three "I acknowledgement" statements and select "Create Stack."
 This will start building the CloudFormation stack.

 2) Select or create a Windows EC2 to work with.
-Copy the EC2 Id.
+Copy the EC2 Instance Id.

 3) Add the SSMInstancesQuickSetupRole to the EC2's IAM.
 The Requirements section of this Readme shows how to do this.